sklivvz/cthulhu/docs/API.md

 ---

-##Redis.Hash
-This class encapsulated a redis hash object.
 # Redis.Hash
-This class represents a Redis `HASH` class, a hash table.
+This class encapsulates a redis hash object.
 ## Redis.Hash( key )
 Creates a new instance of `Redis.Hash` bound to the specified Redis key.
 This will not create a corresponding Redis hash if it is not present in the database.